day8/re-frame/README.md

 First, we decided to build our SPA apps with ClojureScript, then we choose [Reagent], then we had a problem.

-For all its considerable brilliance,  Reagent (+ ReactJS) delivers only the 'V' part of a traditional MVC framework.
+For all its considerable brilliance,  Reagent (+ React) delivers only the 'V' part of a traditional MVC framework.

 But apps involve much more than V. Where